beyondgrep/ack2/README.md

 # Development

 Development is *not* done on master.
-We use a dev branch named `dev`, and from there topic branches named for a specific topic
+We use a dev branch named `dev`, and from there topic branches named for a specific topic.

     master -> dev -> docs
                  \-> speedups
                  \-> issue473

+The only time we merge `dev` down to `master` is when doing a release.
+There are no branches off of `master` other than `dev`.